 How Florida Hometown Heroes Income Limits Work

 Income limits determine the maximum household income allowed to qualify for Hometown Heroes assistance.
+These thresholds are based on the same methodology used for Florida Housing income and purchase price limits across all state programs.

 If your gross household income is at or below the county limit: